murmcraft/bioinfo_rnd_task/README.md

     bioinfo-rnd-task
 ```

-## Input file requirements
+## Input file requirements and preparations

+#### BAM file
 The input BAM file should be:
 - paired-end WGS data,
+- trimmed or clipped for adapters,
 - sorted,
 - indexed, and
-- in correct format according to GATK requirements.
+- contain read group according to GATK requirements.

-To confirm that your data is indeed in suitable format,
+To confirm that your data indeed is in suitable format,
 **run the validation and fix errors**, if necessary:
 ```
 validate-sam-file.sh \